GoogleChrome/developer.chrome.com/site/en/blog/insider-july-2022/index.md

 ---
 layout: 'layouts/blog-post.njk'

-title: 'Chrome Dev Insider: Supporting CSS and UI developers'
+title: 'Chrome Dev Insider: The CSS and UI edition'

 description: >
   An update from Chrome’s Web Platform team where we take developers behind the scenes to share perspectives, conversations and updates.